 A staycation in Cornwall is the closest you'll come to having a holiday abroad, without going abroad.
 Cornwall is beautifully picturesque and see's some gorgeous sunshine in the spring and summer months.
 It's renowned for its stunning sandy beaches and open moorlands, but many people don’t realise that there are many small islands to visit just off the coastline.
 These all vary in their nature, some of which are only inhabited by birds and animals, and others which are home to thriving communities.

-Home to historical castles, lighthouses and plenty of wildlife, these islands are perfect if you’re looking for a day out on your next holiday to Cornwall.
+Home to historical castles, lighthouses and plenty of wildlife, these islands are perfect if you’re looking for a day out on your next Cornish holiday.
 Here at Parkdean Resorts, we’ve taken a look at some of our favourite islands.

 St Michael’s Mount